Advice to Clients

-Please send us any documents, including ID, via email where possible.
-As all of our lawyers are now working remotely, electronic communication is the most effective and quickest way of managing these requests.
+Please continue to send us any documents, including ID, via email where possible.
+As many of our lawyers are still working remotely, electronic communication is the most effective and quickest way of managing these requests.

-If you do need to send us any hard copies of documents, please contact us in advance and we will advise you on how to get these to us via Royal Mail.
+If you do need to send us any hard copies of documents, please either post or hand them in to your local office.

 Making payments to us

 We would prefer it if you could make any payment by electronic bank transfer directly to our account quoting the matter reference or invoice number.